Return of sports helps bars score audiences

 He incurred plenty of bills when he wound down his second location on King Street East, which became too hard to continue with during the pandemic, and owes roughly $30,000 to his John Street landlord next month.

+Still, he said there are a lot of baseball fans in the city, and others may join them depending on how the season goes.

+“It depends on how the Jays do,” Camminatore said.
+“I don’t want to call it a bandwagon, but because the season’s so long, people lose interest unless they do really well.”

-Meanwhile, Peter Sergakis, the owner of several Montreal sports bars, said he was looking forward to the NHL resuming.
+Meanwhile, Peter Sergakis, the owner of several Montreal sports bars, said he, too, was looking forward to the NHL resuming.

 “Montreal is hockey,” Sergakis said on Saturday.
 “We want hockey to start again, we’re excited, but you have to understand we only have 50 per cent capacity and without hockey, business is terrible.”